AndrewJBateman/pean-stack-api-display/README.md

 * Crypto card shows prices of a list of cryptocurrencies from the [CryptoCompare API](https://min-api.cryptocompare.com/)
 * Map card shows location data from the [ipapi API](https://ipapi.co/) using the Leaflet JavaScript maps library.**Does not use passive listeners to improve scrolling performance**
 * NYT News card shows latest news from the [New York Times Top Stories API](https://developer.nytimes.com/docs/top-stories-product/1/overview)
-* Google charts card shows a range of charts using the [Google Charts API](https://developers.google.com/chart/) **change data to come from backend json file then postgres database, Does not use passive listeners to improve scrolling performance**
+* Google charts card shows a range of charts using the [Google Charts API](https://developers.google.com/chart/) **Fix/replace pie chart labels, change data to come from backend json file then postgres database, Does not use passive listeners to improve scrolling performance**
 * Google Book search card lets user search for any book.
 Results displayed in an array of Bootstrap cards.
 Clicking on a book shows it in detail.**Book links do not use HTTPS, Displays images with incorrect aspect ratio**
 * New York Times API - bestseller list displayed.
 Clicking on a bestseller shows it in a detail page with a link to the original article.**Displays images with incorrect aspect ratio**
 * Github card shows Github repo details from user search.
 Repo button redirects to repo list page. **github pagination to show more than 30 repos, add sessionStorage**